maxjappert/mcts_carcassonne/README.md

 ### Heuristic Epsilon-Greedy MCTS

-Same as the normal epsilon-greedy, with the exception that with a probability of (1-epsilon) during the tree policy the next node is chosen as the node representing the state which maximises the heuristic function.
+Same as the normal epsilon-greedy the node is chosen which maximises the heuristic function with a probability of (epsilon-1).
+A random node is chosen with a probability of epsilon.

-### Heuristic MCTS
+### MCTS with Boltzmann Exploration

-Hereby the tree policy picks the move which maximises the heuristic function.
-Corresponds to heuristic-epsilon-greedy with an epsilon = 0.
+With this option the tree policy chooses the next nodes according to the Boltzmann distribution.
+The exploration term corresponds to tau in the formula.

 ## Random